 The tale of extraterrestrial visitors and their secret involvement with the U.S. government was decades old.
 In 2005, the story was resuscitated when sources came forward with outrageous claims of a human-extraterrestrial alien exchange program.

-I had first heard the story of U.S. government involvement with alien visitors in 1983, when I was told about odd goings-on by “Sarge,” who had recently left the Air Force for civilian life.
+I had first heard the story of U.S. government involvement with alien visitors in 1983, when I was told about odd goings-on by “Sarge.”
+The story was informally passed on to me over a few beers after Sarge left the Air Force for civilian life.

 The source known as FALCON came forward in 1988, and among the various outlandish claims revealed on national television was the existence of alien representatives who had been guests of the United States, and a program to exchange human astronauts with their alien counterparts.